-NSC is pleased to introduce another Pinhey’s Point time trial, but this one will allow you to enjoy the sunset, and sailing in the dark.
-And unlike for Midnight Madness, the marks will not be lit.
+The Pinhey’s Point Sunset Time Trial allows sailors to enjoy the sunset on the Ottawa River, and the excitement of racing in the dark.
+And unlike for Midnight Madness, the marks are not lit.

 Any boat from NSC, BYC or CVGR that is registered for the Interclub racing program is eligible.
 Boats may sail with flying sails (aka PHRF) or without (aka JAM).

 Boats may start any time between 1830 and 1835 EDT.
-The start line will be between yellow race mark P (45.3644°, -75.8206°) to the North, and a point ~170 m to the SSE of P Mark, in line with the Camp Fortune Tower, at 45.3630°, -75.8203°.
-The photo shown below was taken from the port end of the start line.
-I.e. boats must pass on the south side of P mark, and will generally want to pass close to P Mark.
+The start line will be between yellow race mark P (45.364°, -75.821°) to the North, and a point 100 m to the SSE of P Mark, in line with the Camp Fortune Tower.
+The photo shown below was taken near the port end of the start line.
+I.e. boats must pass on the south side of P mark, leaving it to starboard, and will generally want to pass close to P Mark.
 Boats shall record their start time at the moment they are aligned with P Mark and the Camp Fortune Tower, as shown in the photo below.

 Clicking on the image above may open a larger rendition of the image on Flickr’s website, or visit this website to see the interactive on-line chart.